lucasmoschen/optimal-control-biological/README.md

 ![example1](images/example-1.png)

 Because we have more than one state, we specify `n_states = 3`.
 We also specify the bounds.
-It must be specified as a list of tuples indicating for each control, its bounds. `numpy.inf` is a possibility.
-However, the control characterization must be written inserting the bounds as specified in the example.
-If one have a linear payoff term, it can be specified as a function: `diff_phi = lambda x, params: np.array([C, D, E])`.
+The bounds must be specified as a list of tuples for each control and `numpy.inf` is a possibility.
+However, the control's characterization must be written including the bounds as specified in the example.
+If one have a linear payoff term, it can be specified as a function:

+`diff_phi = lambda x, params: np.array([C, D, E])`.

 Observe that the parameters must be passed as a dictionary, including in the functions.
+At last, we define the final time and initial condition and use it in the `solve` method.

 ![example2](images/example-2.png)

-At last, we define the final time and initial condition and use it in the `solve` method.

 If one has a Bang-Bang problem, the characterization of u is given by

 `u = lambda t, x, lambda, params: a if psi(t) < 0 else b`

 Suppose we have a nonlinear payoff term or we define a final value for some state, in these cases, we do not have the final value for the adjoint corresponding to the state with that additional condition.
 In this case, the adapted forward-backward sweep must be used.
 It's not developed for so, but can be used in the following manner: one define the list `free_adj_final` with the adjoints with that characteristic.
 Associated with that, one make a guess passing it in `theta_list` parameter.
-For more details, consult the notebook `Chapter21-examples.ipynb`.
+For more details, consult the notebook

+`Chapter21-examples.ipynb`.

 ## Contributing